-The plan passed both chambers of the Illinois General Assembly last week, with nearly unanimous Democrat and heavy Republican support.
+The budget plan passed both chambers of the Illinois General Assembly, with nearly unanimous Democrat and heavy Republican support.
 Just 20 of 177 legislators opposed the budget, 18 Republicans and two Democrats.

-Rauner's support abandoned his previous stated opposition to increased spending and borrowing as well as higher income taxes.
+Rauner's support abandoned his previously stated opposition to increased spending and borrowing as well as higher income taxes.

 In his narrow March GOP primary election victory over state Rep. Jeanne Ives (R-Wheaton), Rauner repeatedly pledged to "immediately" repeal a 32 percent state income tax increase passed last summer.
 He criticized Ives when she suggested it would take several years to repeal the tax hike, and that he should have tried harder to stop it in the first place.